Signatures of spin-triplet excitations in optical conductivity of valence bond solids: Optical conductivity calculation for the ideal Kagome lattice antiferromagnet

 In this section, we consider possible valence bond solid states in an ideal Kagome lattice antiferromagnet and investigate their low frequency optical responses.
-For the ideal Kagome lattice antiferromagnet, the Hamiltonian {is} given by (\ref{eq:H_eff_without_Gamma}) with uniform coupling constants $J_{ij}=J$ and $D_{ij}=D$ for nearest neighbors and the same orientations for the DM vectors as denoted in Fig. \ref{fig:deformed_kagome_lattice}:
+For the ideal Kagome lattice antiferromagnet, the Hamiltonian is given by (\ref{eq:H_eff_without_Gamma}) with uniform coupling constants $J_{ij}=J$ and $D_{ij}=D$ for nearest neighbors and the same orientations for the DM vectors as denoted in Fig. \ref{fig:deformed_kagome_lattice}:

 In the $D=0$ limit, several possible VBS orders have been proposed.
-Among them, a 12-site VBS state and two 36-site VBS {phases} (denoted by VBS$_6$ and VBS$_3$ respectively) are prominent.\cite{2011_Huh,1991_Marston,2003_Nikolic,2007_Singh} These VBS ordering patterns are shown in Fig. \ref{fig:VBS_patterns}.
-While VBS$_6$ {phase} has a six-fold rotation symmetry about the centre of the {VBS unit cell (dashed line)}, the VBS$_3$ only has a three-fold rotation symmetry.
-While the ground state of the antiferromagnet of an isotropic Kagome lattice is {still controversial}, recent numerical calculations suggest that these VBS states can be stabilized by tuning very small next nearest neighbor Heisenberg coupling.\cite{2011_Iqbal} For small but finite $D$, we expect these VBS phases to survive since they are gapped.
+Among them, a 12-site VBS state and two 36-site VBS states (denoted by VBS$_6$ and VBS$_3$ respectively) are prominent \cite{2011_Huh,1991_Marston,2003_Nikolic,2007_Singh}.
+These VBS ordering patterns are shown in Fig. \ref{fig:VBS_patterns}.
+Here, the VBS$_6$ and VBS$_3$ phases have six-fold and three-fold rotation symmetries about the center of the VBS unit cell (dashed line), respectively.
+While the ground state of the antiferromagnet on ideal Kagome lattice is still controversial, recent numerical calculations suggest that these VBS states can be stabilized by tuning very small next nearest neighbour Heisenberg coupling \cite{2011_Iqbal}.
+For small but finite $D$, we expect these VBS phases to survive since they are gapped.
+At the mean field level of our calculation, the role of the next nearest neighbour exchanges is quantitative renormalization of the mean-field parameters.
+Though these next nearest neighbour exchanges seems to be absolutely crucial for the actual stabilization of the VBS order in the microscopic model, for the mean field theory of the VBS phase they provide qualitative changes.
+Hence we can ignore them in our present calculation.

-Appropriately generalizing our bond operator theory to the three cases, we calculate the triplon excitation {s} and from them we calculate optical conductivity.
-Unlike the anisotropic case, we only need to specify ${\bf M}_{ij}$ for one bond and all other such coefficients can be obtained by application of {the space group symmetries of the spin model (\ref{eq:H_ideal_kagome}) on the ideal Kagome lattice.} Here we discuss the results of our calculations.
+Appropriately generalizing our bond operator theory to the three cases, we calculate the triplon excitations and from them we calculate optical conductivity.
+Unlike the deformed case, we only need to specify ${\bf M}_{ij}$ for one bond and all other such coefficients can be obtained by application of the space group symmetries of the spin model (\ref{eq:H_ideal_kagome}) on the ideal Kagome lattice.
+Here we discuss the results of our calculations.

 \paragraph{12-site VBS:}